Anthony Sampieri sentenced to life in jail after Kogarah dance studio rape of 7-year-old

 WARNING: DISTURBING CONTENT

-The man who raped a young girl in a Sydney dance studio has been sentenced to life in jail.
+The man who raped a young girl in a Sydney dance studio has been sentenced to life in jail, but he will likely die within five years from his liver cancer.

 There were hugs and claps in the courtroom as the sentence was handed down to Anthony Sampieri in the Downing Centre District Court today.